-Your website is a landscape of your b2b strategy.
+Your website is a landscape of your b2b marketing strategy.

 Your website helps search engines to find your business.
 It’s the first stop people visit when they come looking for your brand.
 Also, digital marketing strategies can’t function effectively without an informative and appealing website.

-It takes 0.05 seconds for users to judge your brand based upon the first impression of the website.
-They will make up their mind for whether they like your site or not, whether they’ll buy or leave.
+It takes 0.05 secondsfor users to judge your brand based on the first impression of the website.
+They will make up their mind about whether they like your site or not, whether they’ll buy or leave.